 The costs of legal assistance in personal injury cases are recovered from the liable party.
 For you, this is therefore free of charge.

-Conclusion: how are personal injury damages calculated?
+Conclusion: how is personal injury compensation calculated?

-Personal injury damages are calculated by:
+Personal injury compensation is calculated by:

 -